Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-The good news is that you can make money and be a good corporate citizen.
-In fact, practicing corporate social responsibility (CSR) can positively affect the bottom line.
+The good news is you can make money and be a good corporate citizen.
+Practicing corporate social responsibility (CSR) is often a driver of positive effects on the bottom line.

 What is corporate social responsibility?

-Corporate social responsibility is the effort a business makes to take responsibility for its actions.
-Companies that practice CSR incorporate sustainability into their business model and constantly consider how they impact the environment and society.
-ESG (environmental, social, and governance) is a similar corporate approach.
+Corporate social responsibility (CSR) is the effort a business makes to take responsibility for its actions.
+Companies that practice CSR follow a sustainable business model and constantly consider how they impact the environment and society.

 CSR can include various initiatives, including the following: